Key Concepts

 Legal Wrappers

 Property tokens need a bridge to the traditional legal system.
-Legal Wrappers provide this connection.
+Legal Wrappers provide this connection, retrofitting the existing legal system rather than replacing it.

 In the United States, Fabrica uses a purpose-built trust structure:

-- Property rights are protected under existing law
+• Property rights are protected under existing law (UCC Article 12 compliant)

-- Transfers are recognized by courts and title companies
+• Transfers are designed to be recognized by courts and have been accepted by title companies

 The legal wrapper is the innovation that makes onchain real estate possible.
-It's not a workaround—it's a carefully constructed interface between two systems.
+It's not a workaround, it's a carefully constructed interface between two systems.
+The wrapper is also asset-class-agnostic: the same trust structure can hold any deeded real property.
+Fabrica focuses on land first because raw land is the most underserved and least encumbered case, but the mechanism is the same for any property type.

 Validators